Modules

 cache

-The field cache defines the path of the directory to store object files, executables, dependencies, etc. It should look like the following:
+The field cache defines the path of the directory in which to store object files, executables, dependencies, etc. It should look like the following:

 {